Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Minor cuts and wounds benefit from applications of calendula, goldenseal, yellowroot, myrrh, or comfrey salve.
 Dehydration calls for immediate attention.
 Try giving a bowl of weak chamomile or comfrey tea.
 If the pet refuses to drink, give liquids with an eye dropper.

 Diarrhea calls for a 24 hour liquid diet - give water and broth with a little activated charcoal sprinkled on top.
 Skin problems may benefit from a zinc supplement, vitamin E oil application, or a daily dose of cod liver oil.
 Eye infections can benefit from applying cod liver oil and eyebright tea to the eyelids.
+Also for the eyes, many pet centers and farm stores sell antibacterial ointment -- without a prescription.
+If infection persists, see a vet!

-Ear mites may be removed with a cotton ball dipped in witch hazel and tea tree oil.
+Ear mites in dogs may be removed with a cotton ball dipped in witch hazel and tea tree oil.
 Another ear mite remedy calls for half a cup of olive oil and one ounce of ground rosemary.
 Mix and let sit in warm place for three days.
 Shake daily.
 Strain and add 400 IU of Vitamin E. Put half a dropper full in each ear and massage gently for a few minutes.
-Then let the pet shake its head.
+Then let the dog shake its head.
 Repeat every week to kill any mites that have hatched.

 Occasional bad breath may be treated with parsley.
 Snip fresh parsley into pet's food.
 Constant bad breath may be signs of tooth decay and will require a trip to the veterinarian.
 Gas calls for alfalfa, ginger powder, or fennel seeds.
 Worms may be treated with cloves, mullein, myrrh, echinacea, black walnut hulls, or pumpkin seeds.
 For mange use tea tree oil in the bath.
 Small patches may be treated with direct applications of tea tree oil but do not use extensively on large areas.